What does CommunityAmerica do with your personal information?

 Information We Automatically Collect from You

 - Relationship-Based Advertising.
-We may use information about your relationship with us (such as types of accounts) to help determine which advertisements or offers to present to you.
+We collect information about our relationship with you (such as types of accounts) and may use that information to help determine which advertisements or offers to present to you.

 - Geolocation Data.
 We do not track your location unless you specifically initiate this request by using our tools to find the nearest branch or ATM location.
 You may also limit and customize your location tracking settings for each mobile application on your smartphone.